No one is too young for a library membership!

 Both are relaxed sessions led by library staff with singing, stories and the chance to meet other families in your area.
 All are welcome – mums, dads, grandparents, carers and childminders.
 There’s no need to book and sessions are free – just join in!
 We run regular term-time sessions at many of our libraries.
 Check our events page to see when they are running near you.

 The Glass Box at Taunton library hosts #SwitchSaturday sessions twice a month for children to play games like Mario Party or Mario Kart on our Nintendo Switch.
 There’s no need to book, just come along and join in.

 Our staff are on hand to help explain the games and controllers, and make sure everyone takes turns.
 We ask that you remain on site while they play, but it’s a great opportunity to grab a drink and a snack from the Library Café or pick up some new books while they play.

 The Summer Reading Challenge is a national scheme that takes place every year during the summer holidays.
 Children sign up at their local library and read 6 library books of their choice to complete the challenge.
 There are rewards to collect along the way for each book completed.
 Library staff and a team of volunteers are on hand to help children sign up, collect rewards and choose new books if they need advice or inspiration.
 Visit your library in the school holidays to take part.

 The Summer Reading Challenge website is a great resource to keep track of your reading all year round.
 It helps you find new books to read and has competitions, games and mini challenges.

 Wellbeing - Reading Well Shelf Help

-We have a special collection as part of our Books on Prescription scheme called Reading Well: Shelf Help.
-It’s full of health, wellbeing and mental health titles for young people and their families.
+We have a special collection of books as part of the Reading well Scheme.
+It is full of health, wellbeing and mental health titles for young people and their families.

 Learn about the Library Sessions